qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

         …
 ```
 Each analysis definition is a map that has some properties common to all analysis types and some that are unique to certain types:
-- **Type**: Names the analysis type.
-Valid values are External program, Visual3D, Report, Compound, HTTPRequest, Instantiate template.
+- **Type**: Names of the analysis type.
+Valid values are External program, Visual3D, Report, Compound, HTTPRequest, Instantiate template, Create skeleton, Solve skeleton.
 For more information on analysis types, see section below.
->Note: only External program is available to all users.
+>Note: only External program and Compound are available to all users.
 Other types require the Project Automation Framework developer license which is used for internal Qualisys development and by development partners.
 >
 - **Prerequisites**: A sequence of measurement type names and analysis names that has to be completed before this analysis can be run.
 Measurement types are considered complete for the current session when the user has made at least the number of measurements given by that measurement type’s Minimum count field.
 Analyses are considered complete when the file denoted by the Output file field exists.
 - **Output file**: The name of a file that is created when this analysis is run.
 QTM uses this to check if the analysis has been completed.
 It is also used to issue a warning if this file has been changed since the analysis was last run for the current session.
 This property can contain patterns.